Bríd Dixon: Early life

-Born Bridget Angela Dixon to Henry Dixon and Mary Gillis of Phibsborough, Dublin.
-Her father was a nationalist and a solicitors clerk.
-Dixon was educated in Irish at the instruction of her father.
-She then attended Muckross Park Dominican Convent in Donnybrook.
-Dixon and her sisters attended Irish College in Ballingeary on several occasions.
+Bríd Dixon was born Bridget Angela Dixon to Henry Dixon and Mary Gillis of Phibsborough, Dublin.
+Dixon was educated in Irish at the instruction of her father, a nationalist and a solicitors clerk.
+She attended Muckross Park Dominican Convent in Donnybrook, and she alongside her sisters attended Irish College in Ballingeary on several occasions.
 Dixon was a member of the Keating Branch of the Gaelic League.
 As with many others Dixon then joined the Cumann na mBan's Central branch.
-She took part in the usual activities, learning first aid and marching at major events like the O'Donovan Rossa funeral.
+She learnt first aid and marched at major events like the O'Donovan Rossa funeral.

 Dixon was a founder member of Na bAisteoiri - a Dramatic Society for the production of plays in the Irish Language.
 It later became the Comhar Dramuiochta.

 Revolution

-The weekend before the Easter Rising Dixon's father sent her out of the city.
-However her brother cycled out to her to let her know where she was to report on the Monday.
-Dixon assisted Brigid Foley deliver money in safety but with the confusion during the week, for the first few days Dixon and those with her were not much used.
-By midweek they had made it into town and during the fighting they made their way into the General Post Office (GPO).
-In fact Dixon was with Leslie Price.
-They had determined that they were going to make it down to O'Connell Street to the Post office.
-They were given separate jobs once they arrived.
+The weekend before the Easter Rising, Dixon's father sent her out of the city.
+Her brother cycled out to her to let her know where she was to report on the Monday.
+Dixon assisted Brigid Foley in delivering money in safety, but with the confusion during the week, for the first few days Dixon and those with her were not used much.
+By midweek they had made it into town and during the fighting made their way into the General Post Office (GPO).
+Dixon was with Leslie Price, and they were given separate jobs once they arrived.

-Initially Dixon worked for Louise Gavan Duffy in the kitchen upstairs.
-On Wednesday she was sent out as a messenger with ammunition for Father Mathew Hall in Church Street with Price.
-The two were often sent with dispatches together.
-Other activities she was put to was the copying out of instructions to various leaders.
-Eventually with the main group of women in the GPO they were evacuated from the building.
-Only a small number of women remained with the men.
+On arriving, Dixon worked for Louise Gavan Duffy in the kitchen upstairs.
+On Wednesday she was sent out as a messenger with ammunition for Father Mathew Hall in Church Street, alongside Price, as the two were often sent with dispatches together.
+Eventually with the main group of women in the GPO they were evacuated from the building, and only a small number of women remained with the men.
 Although questioned by the soldiers and unable to go home until the hostilities were completely over, Dixon was not arrested or imprisoned.

-Dixon married Bernard E. Fee, an engineering draughtsman on 12 August 1931.
+Dixon later married Bernard E. Fee, an engineering draughtsman, on 12 August 1931.